penyuan/octopus-bristol-docs/docs/meeting-notes.md

 Present: Jackie, Pen

 * Ethics received "provisional favourable opinion" and "you can begin your data collection".
+Good!
-* Got three sets of qualitative methods
+* Pen received three sets of qualitative methods
-  * Sonika from Open!Next
+  * Sonika G. from Open!Next
   * Lilli's work
-  * Johanna Cohoon from OSF
+  * Johanna/Hannah Cohoon from OSF
-  * Possibly Elizabeth
+  * This should be more than enough to study given the short timeframe
 * Meeting notes tracking
-  * Pen will add link to HedgeDoc Markdown document to meetings
+  * Pen will add link to HedgeDoc Markdown pad to meetings which provides realtime collaboration
-  * Before meetings, have an overview/agenda of the meeting
+  * Before meetings, have an overview/agenda of the meeting  in the pad
-  * Structure meetings
+  * We talked about providing some structure to our meetings mediated by meetings notes with an agenda before the meeting
 * Want to poll Jackie/Lilli for their availability so I can bring this when scheduling practice interview
-  * Can I use Jackie's viewable calendar for this?
+  * Can Pen use Jackie's viewable calendar for this? -> Yes
-  * Unclear if Lilli has this.
+  * Confirm with Lilli if their calendar is up-to-date -> Yes, confirmed
   * Practice interviews:
     * Some people from TARG are willing
   * Want better representation from academia